pmonks/tools-licenses/README.md

 It also provides the ability to check your (Apache-2.0 licensed) project against the [Apache Software Foundation's 3rd Party License Policy](https://www.apache.org/legal/resolved.html).

+## Disclaimer

+**The author and contributors to `tools-licenses` are not lawyers, and neither they nor `tools-licenses` itself provide legal advice.
+This is simply a tool that might help you and your legal counsel perform licensing due diligence on your projects.**

 ## Tasks

 1. `licenses` - attempt to display the licenses used by all transitive dependencies of the project